-- 4.1.5 Open Space

-- 4.2 In relation to the main planning considerations:
+4.2 In relation to the main planning considerations:

-- 4.2.1 Principle
+4.2.1 Principle

 The main policy in the LDP which is relevant to the principle of housing development in towns is BSC1 which seeks to make provision for new housing in a range of locations, concentrating development within identified development boundaries.

 Policy RD1 states that development proposals within development boundaries will be supported subject to compliance with detailed criteria.
 The proposal would be acceptable in terms of the general principles of these policies, subject to an assessment of impacts which is set out in the remainder of the report.

 The site is located within the development boundary of Rhyl in the LDP.
-This site has previous refusals for residential development under the Unitary Development Plan however these related to the detailed impacts rather than the principle and it is noted that the Applicant has acquired an extra parcel of land to the north of the proposed bungalow in this application and also a smaller scale bungalow is proposed to address these issues.
-The principle of the proposal is acceptable, and the detailed impacts are considered below:
+This site has previous refusals for residential development under the Unitary Development Plan's policies, however these related to the detailed impacts rather than the principle and it is noted that the Applicant has acquired an extra parcel of land to the north of the proposed bungalow in this application and also a smaller scale bungalow is proposed to address these issues.
+The detailed impacts are considered below.